grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "That means it's probably armed.
 Now tell me if it seems like it is tracking the _Prospect_.
 Bastian, come port 20 degrees."

-Bastian spun the rudder control wheel and the boat listed slightly over to the left side as it made it's turn.
+Bastian spun the rudder control wheel and the boat listed slightly over to the left side as it made its turn.

 Cassandra did not hear any corresponding change to the torpedoes direction.
 "It doesn't seem to be tracking us Percy --- no change to direction."

 "OK, it hasn't acquired us... yet.
 What's the range?"

-Cassandra looked at the sonar rig readout.
+Cassandra looked at the active sonar rig readout.
 "1.3 miles."

 "That's not very much room to play with Cap."
 Said Bastian, nervously fingering the throttle control.

-"No fucking shit Bastian."
+"No shit Bastian."

 Bastian lit a cigarette and blew smoke out from one side of his mouth.